Duke-GCB/lando/lando/k8s/README.md

 ```
 oc describe secret <tokename>
 ```
-This value will need to be added to your k8s lando config file.
+This value will need to be added to your k8s lando config file under `cluster_api_settings.token`.

 Create a DukeDS agent secret
 Create a file containing your ddsclient config named `ddsclient.conf`.